 This article does not cover other less crucial tips for increasing productivity, such as handling passwords and turning Chrome into a text editor.

 However, from bookmarking sites quickly to customizing the interface to using shortcuts and extensions, there’s no question that Google Chrome has something for everyone.
-With a few tweaks and some practice, you can easily make your browsing experience more efficient and enjoyable.
+With these Google Chrome tricks, you can easily make your browsing experience more efficient and enjoyable.